 Lavender Essential Oil

-Truth is, I use essential oils for a lot of things — immunity boosting — and though I'm not 100% sure they always work, I can say that lavender essential oil helps me tremendously with jet lag.
-Whether I'm trying to get to sleep on the plane or the first few nights in a new place, I just put a few drops on my hands, a scarf, or my pillow and then just breathe in until I feel relaxed and sleepy.
-And it has the added benefit of being a motion sickness aid so it can help you fight turbulence.
+We use essential oils for a lot of things, like immunity-boosting, and, though we're not 100% sure they always work, we can say that lavender essential oil helps us tremendously with jet lag.
+Whether we're trying to get to sleep on the plane or the first few nights in a destination, we put a few drops on our hands, a scarf, or our pillow and just breathe in until we feel relaxed and sleepy.
+And it has the added benefit of being a motion sickness aid so it can help if you experience turbulence.

 Opt For Homeopathic Pills

-Sometimes essential oil alone doesn't do the trick so I turn to pills.
-A lot of people swear by sleeping pills but I try not to touch them (unless it's a mild dose of melatonin).
-Instead, I swear by No-Jet Lag homeopathic pills.
-Yes, it could be 100% psychosomatic, but I know that everytime I've taken them, I've been jet lag free.
+Sometimes essential oil alone doesn't do the trick so we turn to pills.
+A lot of people swear by sleeping pills but we try not to touch them (unless it's a mild dose of a sleep aid supplement like melatonin).
+We swear by No-Jet Lag homeopathic pills.
+Yes, it could be 100% psychosomatic, every time we've taken them, we've been jet lag-free.

 Sleep According To Where You're Headed

-Speaking of meals, I also swear that eating on the new time zones meal times helps massively.
-A lot of times I'm not hungry then so I just snack on something small to get acclimated.
+Speaking of meals, eating on the new time zones meal times helps massively.
+Even if you're not hungry during that time, do your best to snack on something small to help you acclimate.

 Hydrate, Hydrate, Hydrate

-That said, the first few nights I arrive, I have found that having a nightcap can help me go to bed.
-Just be aware that depending on how many time zones you've crossed, having a cocktail or a glass of wine could have a reverse effect and keep you up all night.
+That said, the first few nights we arrive, we have found that having a nightcap can help us go to bed.
+Just know that, depending on how many time zones you've crossed, having alcohol could have a reverse effect and make you wired.

 Power Nap Only On Arrival

-Depending on when you arrive at your destination, it can be a few hours or half a day that you need to stay awake.
-I've found that a teeny tiny power nap works wonders.
-In fact, my favorite thing is to do a coffee nap and then I'm good to go for hours.
+Depending on when you arrive at your destination, it can be a few hours or up to half a day that you need to stay awake.
+That is when a teeny-tiny power nap (as in less than 30 minutes) works wonders; our favorite thing is to do a coffee nap and then we're good to go for hours.

 Lightly Work Out Or Walk It Off

-When I'm not power napping, I'm all about walking those first few days.
-They say to work out but I can't usually muster much more than some walking when I'm deliriously jet lagged.
+When we're not power napping, we're all about walking those first few days.
+They say to work out but I can't usually muster much more than some walking when we're deliriously jet-lagged.
 Also, walking around has the added bonus of helping you get your bearings if you've landed in a new city.

-In the last few months, I've become a major fan of meditation for everything from better concentration to stress reduction and, more recently, jet lag.
+As you likely know, meditation helps with everything from better concentration to stress reduction and possibly even jet lag.
 If you need some help getting started, check out apps like Headspace.

 Heading abroad soon?
 Share your adventures with us by tagging @saltandwind and #swsociety on social!